ElementareTeilchen/upgrader/README.md

 We welcome pull requests also for this little documentation, if you have questions or experiences you want to share.

 ## Which upgrades can be tackled with this extension
 The current version is optimized for upgrades to v10.
+We now are using EXT:core_upgrader which was developed by @IchHabRecht for us and you.
 If you want to run an upgrade to v8, you will probably need to swap in composer_v8.json.
 Also check ext_localconf.php if you want to activate stuff there.

 * 6to8: our most tested variant
 * 7to8: worked for some project, very similar to 6to8
-* 7to10: already used for some projects, using EXT:core_upgrader which was developed by @IchHabRecht for us
+* 7to10: already used for some projects
-* 8to10: we are working on that and will use it for several projects, stay tuned
+* 8to10: already in use for some projects

 ## What about upgrading from 4.5?